aknrdureegaesr/pelican.wiki.repo/Tips-n-Tricks.md

 ## Custom Markdown Extensions

 The [Python-Markdown](https://pythonhosted.org/Markdown/) library (which Pelican uses to parse markdown documents) includes support for a number of [built-in](https://pythonhosted.org/Markdown/extensions/index.html#officially-supported-extensions) and [third party](https://github.com/waylan/Python-Markdown/wiki/Third-Party-Extensions) extensions and many of those extensions offer support for configuration options to alter their behavior.
-While Pelican does not offer a setting that would get passed into Markdown's [extension_configs](https://pythonhosted.org/Markdown/reference.html#extension_configs) keyword, Markdown does allow instances of extension classes to be passing in rather than the string names of the extensions.
-And, as Pelican's setting file is just Python, you can <del>import your extensions, create an instance with the config options you want, and pass that in using Pelican's [MD_EXTENSIONS](http://pelican.readthedocs.org/en/3.5.0/settings.html#basic-settings) setting.</del>
+<del>While Pelican does not offer a setting that would get passed into Markdown's [extension_configs](https://pythonhosted.org/Markdown/reference.html#extension_configs) keyword, Markdown does allow instances of extension classes to be passing in rather than the string names of the extensions.
+And, as Pelican's setting file is just Python, you can import your extensions, create an instance with the config options you want, and pass that in using Pelican's [MD_EXTENSIONS](http://pelican.readthedocs.org/en/3.5.0/settings.html#basic-settings) setting.</del>

-**`MD_EXTENSIONS` is deprecated since [3.7](https://blog.getpelican.com/pelican-3.7-released.html)**, use `MARKDOWN` instead (c.f. [`settings`](http://docs.getpelican.com/en/3.7.0/settings.html))
+**`MD_EXTENSIONS` is deprecated since [3.7](https://blog.getpelican.com/pelican-3.7-released.html)**, use `MARKDOWN` instead (c.f. [`settings`](http://docs.getpelican.com/en/3.7.0/settings.html)).
+You can now pass `extension_configs` directly.

 Default options are: